 - the property has been sold and the contract states that the property will be vacant.

-After a 60 day notice is given a landlord cannot enter into another tenancy for 6 months unless the South Australian Civil and Administrative Tribunal (SACAT) gives consent.
+After a 60 day’ notice is given, a landlord can’t enter into another tenancy for 6 months, unless the South Australian Civil and Administrative Tribunal (SACAT) gives consent.

 - changes are written clearly on the original lease agreement

 - changes are signed by both the tenant and landlord.

 The landlord must give a copy of the changed agreement to the tenant and keep one for their records.

 Landlords can ask a prospective tenant for a consideration payment - deposit - before the lease agreement is signed.
 Paying this deposit shows they’re agreeing to sign a lease agreement at a later date.

 If the prospective tenant doesn’t sign at a later date, the landlord could keep all or some of the deposit.
 If they do sign the lease agreement, the landlord must put that money towards the rent.